haiwen/seafile-user-manual/arabic/drive_client/drive_client_for_linux.md

 ## Running SeaDrive with GUI

-To use SeaDrive, just run "SeaDrive" from your desktop environment, or type "seadirve-gui" in command line.
+To use SeaDrive, just run "SeaDrive" from your desktop environment, or type "seadrive-gui" in command line.
 After logging into your server, the virtual drive will be mounted in `~/SeaDrive.`

 ## Running SeaDrive without GUI